mecid/SwiftUICharts/README.md

 Majid Jabrayilov: cmecid@gmail.com

 ## License
-UIKitSwiftDSL is available under the MIT license.
+SwiftUICharts is available under the MIT license.
 See the LICENSE file for more info.